-Participants in TANF must cooperate with the Division of Child Support Services (DCSS) as a condition of eligibility.
+Participants in TANF must cooperate with DCSS as a condition of eligibility.
 In addition, all families are required to provide sufficient information to permit Delaware to obtain child support on behalf of the family.
 Exceptions can be made when the caretaker demonstrates that pursuit of child support would create a danger to the caretaker or the child(ren).
 It is the responsibility of the client to provide documentation to verify such a good cause claim.